microsoft/calculator/CONTRIBUTING.md

 participate in the review, but at least one member of the Calculator team will ultimately approve the request.

-Often, multiple iterations will be needed to responding to feedback from reviewers.
+Often, multiple iterations will be needed to respond to feedback from reviewers.
 Try looking at [past pull requests](https://github.com/Microsoft/calculator/pulls?q=is%3Apr+is%3Aclosed) to see what the experience might be like.